 Stepparent adoptions are very common in California.
-A successful stepparent adoption terminates a biological parent’s legal rights, and the stepparent assumes both legal and financial responsibility for his or her spouse’s children.
+A successful stepparent adoption terminates a biological parent’s legal rights, and the stepparent assumes both legal and financial responsibility for their spouse’s children.
 California requirements to accomplish a stepparent adoption vary by county.

-An experienced family law attorney at Cullen & Murphy can help you with your stepparent adoption in Riverside County or San Bernardino County.
+An experienced family law attorney at Cullen Family Law Group can help you with your stepparent adoption in Riverside County or San Bernardino County.
 The family law attorneys at our firm are knowledgeable about the local stepparent adoption procedures.
 Contact our law office to speak with an adoption lawyer.

 Adoption If The Parent Cannot Be Located

-If the biological parent cannot be located, the court will review the circumstances to see if the child had been abandoned by that parent.
+If the biological parent cannot be located, the Court will review the circumstances to see if that parent has abandoned the child.
 Abandonment in California is defined as a failure to communicate and provide support.
-The court will terminate the absent parent’s legal rights if the court has found abandonment.
+The Court will terminate the absent parent’s legal rights if the Court has found abandonment.